Detailed year-by-year information about the Association can be found in ALIA's annual reports.

 ALIA joined Twitter, a fast growing social media site, widely used in the LIS community.

-The first ALIA Education and Workforce Summit in Melbourne.
-The Summit brought together library employers, educators, researchers and ALIA Members, to discuss critical issues in both library and information education, and in the library workforce.
+The ALIA Education and Workforce Summit in Melbourne brought together library employers, educators, researchers and ALIA Members, to discuss critical issues in both library and information education, and in the library workforce.

 ALIA’s first Summer Reading Club was launched on 1 December.
 50,000 children across Australia were part of the national Summer Reading Club over the summer holidays.
 Public libraries from Broome to Hobart participated in the club.